 In Japan, you will find that much of the culture stems from adherence to traditions.
 So history and culture go hand in hand.
 Even when you are looking at the very technologically focused futuristic displays.
 You can see the history that seeps through and which shaped the Japanese way of thinking.
 There is a very “Japanese-ness” to their technology.

 They have some of the world’s fastest public transport.
 Yet it may seem that this speed is used so that they can take more time drinking tea.
 Certainly, the traditional tea-drinking ceremony is an experience not to be missed.
 Allowing the weary traveller to put some harmony and balance back into their life.

 From Samurai’s to Sumo wrestlers, Japan allows the opportunity to completely immerse yourself in a new and vibrant culture if you do so desire.

 An Adventuring Experience

-If your idea of a great holiday involves more physical activity that walking around castles and ruins require.
+If your idea of a great holiday involves more physical activity than walking around castles and ruins require.
 Then Japan is still your place to be.
 From learning to be a Samurai warrior at “samurai school”, to trecks or camping that bring you close to snow monkeys and ussuri bears.
 There are also some amazing cycle routes.
 Which if you plan your trip well may see you ending the day in a public hot spring.